-At Texas A&M, we have over 1300 active organizations.
+At Texas A&M, we have over 1,300 active organizations.
 However, we always have room for more if you aren't able to find an existing organization that fits your needs and interests.

-All new organizations must complete an application process before being officially recognized to operate on campus, so before you get started, please remember the following:
+All new organizations must complete the New Student Organization process before being officially recognized to operate on campus.
+The New Student Organization process includes: